1990 United States federal government shutdown: Resolution and aftermath

 In the morning of Tuesday, October 9, a revised deal was announced that would reduce the cuts to Medicare and would cut capital gains taxes in return for higher income taxes on the wealthy.
 A new continuing resolution lasting until October 19 was passed to allow for the bill to be finalized, allowing workers to return to work.
 The continuing resolution was passed by the Senate on a voice vote, and was passed by the House 362–3 at around 1:30 AM.
 The deal was driven by a perception that the public was blaming Congress for the shutdown rather than the President.
 Had the shutdown lasted into Tuesday, 2.4 million federal workers would have been furloughed.

 The final deficit reduction deal, the Omnibus Budget Reconciliation Act of 1990, derived 28% of its savings from tax increases including an increase in the top income tax rate, but the gasoline tax was not raised.
-Trims in Medicare and discretionary spending were also included in the deal.
+Trims to Medicare and discretionary spending were also included in the deal.
 Only 47 of the 176 House Republicans voted for the final package.
 The defeat of the initial bill was seen as giving Democrats more leverage in negotiating the final deal.

 Bush initially announced that federal workers would not be paid for the furlough days, but Congress passed legislation granting them back pay due to the threat of lawsuits.
 The cost of the shutdown was $1.68 million, mainly as a result of lost revenue, not including back pay amounting to an additional $837,000.

 The shutdown was later seen as the first high-visibility example of Gingrich's political power, showing his willingness to weaken the President and his own party leaders to try to stop them from making compromises with Democrats.
 The revolt was partially responsible for negative perceptions of the Bush presidency, as they could not use Reagan's strategy of claiming that Congressional Democrats were responsible for the tax increases.
 During his 1992 reelection campaign, Bush called the deal a mistake.